 I am an Assistant Professor in the Department of Human Geography and Spatial Planning at Utrecht University and a Research Fellow at the Global Cities Institute, University of Toronto.
 Previously, I held a Postdoctoral Fellowship at the Institute on Municipal Finance and Governance, Munk School of Global Affairs and Public Policy at the University of Toronto.
-I hold an MSc in Global Politics from the London School of Economics and a PhD in Planning from the Department of Geography and Planning at the University of Toronto.
-My research revolves around international development planning, urban policy and politics, socio-spatial justice, community participation and governance.
+I have a PhD in Planning from the Department of Geography and Planning at the University of Toronto.

 Article in Novae Res Urbis mentions my research on national urban policy.
 (Posted with permission of the publisher of NRU Publishing Inc. Original article first appeared in Novae Res Urbis – Toronto, Vol. 22 No. 46, Friday, November 23, 2018).

 New article: Big City Mayors: Still Avatars of Local Politics?

 Participation in Confronting Informality at TU Delft, June 7, 2018.

 New article: "Paradigm or Paradox?
 The 'Cumbersome Impasse' of the Participatory Turn in Brazilian Urban Planning."